Skip to content

 Atmospheric and Space Physics

-Since 2002, undergraduate students have been involved in designing rocket experiments, while graduate students can participate in diverse faculty-led research projects.
-Graduates of the program often find employment in aerospace and defense industries, research laboratories and governmental agencies such as NASA and NOAA.
-This multidisciplinary approach aims to enhance our understanding of atmospheric processes and their implications for space weather and climate.
+Since 2002, undergraduate students have been involved in designing rocket experiments, while graduate students have participated in a diverse array of faculty-led research projects.
+Graduates of the program often find employment in the aerospace and defense industries, research laboratories and governmental agencies such as NSF, NASA and NOAA.
+This multidisciplinary approach aims to enhance our understanding of atmospheric and space processes, to make space operations safer, lower the cost of access to space, and advance space weather prediction capabilities.

 Faculty